VasudevShriKrishna/House-Price-Prediction-Using-Django-and-ML/README.md

 ## Installation & Setup
 1. Clone the repository
 2. Create a virtual environment and activate it.
+3. Make sure you have to use your own django key in Settings.py.
-3. Write Command : python manage.py runserver
+4. Write Command : python manage.py runserver